 - Causes of enuresis could include an abnormality of the spinal cord (associated with neurogenic bladder, urinary tract infection, and posterior urethral valves in boys and ectopic ureter in girls).
-Additionally, children who suffer from chronic constipation and encopresis (soiling the pants involuntarily).
+Additionally, it is seen in children who suffer from chronic constipation and encopresis (soiling the pants involuntarily).

 - There should be careful and detailed questioning about the family history, genetics and medical history of the child.
 This helps in determining the type of enuresis and the possible cause for it.

 - Often parents are not entirely aware of their child’s bedwetting habits.
 It is advisable that they maintain a diary to keep track of how many times the child has wet the bed in the daytime and at night.

 - The child has to undergo a physical examination.
 However, the doctor needs to check for any other problem which could be causing bedwetting.

 - A urinalysis should be conducted as it helps highlight any infection in the urine.
 If the results indicate diseases, then further investigation (by cystourethrogram and renal ultrasound) should be conducted.

 - Bedwetting can be very stressing.
 However, it goes away on its own after a while.
 It causes embarrassment and guilt to the child which leads to anxiousness.
 Parents should provide emotional support to the child during this time.

 If you’re wondering when a child stops wetting the bed, about 90% of children around seven years age stop bedwetting on their own.
 Most doctors do not routinely suggest bedwetting treatments for children younger than seven years.
 The reason being bladder control function during sleep is the last stage of potty training.
 Hence, children wet the bed during sleep during the learning process.